Pine Bush schools are dismissing early, Friday, Dec. 20 Crispell – 1:05; PBHS, CVMS – 1:15; elementary – 2:30 No after-school activities or CTEC

 1 credit

 This class will help students feel empowered to create change and make a difference in their communities and world.
-Through hands on experiences, project based learning, field trips and guest speakers, students will be exposed to a variety of topics, including but not limited to, gardening with pollinators, animal science, sustainable living, growing and preparing healthy foods, teaching community gardening, as well as working with school administrators and/or local politicians to make changes.
-Students will have an opportunity to choose a topic of interest and focus on how to implement programs that will benefit others, whether the focus is on a specific group of people (i.e. homeless families) animals, or the environment.
-This class is meant to be life changing for all students that participate.
-This course is open to all students who have successfully completed the Living Environment.
+Through hands on experiences, project based learning, field trips and guest speakers, students will be exposed to a variety of topics, including but not limited to, gardening with pollinators, animal science, sustainable living, mentoring in violence prevention, making healthy lifestyle choices, as well as working with school administrators and/or local politicians to make changes.
+There is a heavy emphasis on service and giving back to the community.
+This class is meant to be life changing for all students that participate and is open to students who have successfully completed the Living Environment Regents class.
+This class can be used as a component of the Seal of Civic Readiness requirements.

 1 credit